Exponential sums weighted by additive functions: Introduction

 \subsection{Exponential sums with additive coefficients}

-The main result of this paper is a bound on $S_f(\alpha; X)$ for $f$ belonging to a broad class of \emph{additive functions}.
+One of the main results of this paper is a bound on $S_f(\alpha; X)$ for $f$ belonging to a broad class of additive functions.
 Recall that an arithmetic function $f$ is called additive if it satisfies the condition $f(ab)=f(a)+f(b)$ when $(a,b)=1$.

 \begin{definition} We define $\mathcal F_0$ to be the set of all additive functions $f$ satisfying $f(p)= 1$ for each prime $p$. \end{definition}